PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 12/31/2022 Saturday 2:00 pm - 4:00 pm

 ## Place

-Hope Chinese Charter School
+Beaverton City Hall Building
-3500 SW 104th Ave, Beaverton, OR 97005
+12725 SW Millikan Way, Beaverton, OR 97005
-(Parking: Please only park at school parking lot, on the west side of school building)
+Take the elevator to the 3rd floor, to the double doors on the left.

 ## Participants